Syntax Tutorial

 <div class="active"></div><div></div><div class="hidden:of(.active~)">hidden</div>

-Cannot use combinators or pseudo-elements before ':of()'.
+Do not put combinators or pseudo-elements before :of().

 <div class="hidden_div::before:of(.active)">hidden</div>